agnipratimnag/agnipratimnag.github.io/_pages/hepp.md

 {% include base_path %}

-### A beginner ping pong game made using html and javascript.
+### A beginner ping pong game made using HTML and JavaScript.
 Something a very idle freshie myself and [Himank](https://www.linkedin.com/in/himank-gupta-069865190/) put together for DevCom’s GameDev Hackathon 2022.

 It's ping pong, but not really.